 SWK-202 Community Analysis, 3 cr.
 Methods of conducting research on local communities and racial/ethnic groups in the Chicago Metropolitan area; exposure to gathering, interpreting, and presenting information about a local community.
-Prereg.: SWK-200.
+Prereq.: SWK-200.

 SWK-203 Analysis of Cross-Cultural Interaction, 3 cr.
 Development of sensitivity when interacting with persons of diverse racial/ethnic backgrounds.
 Role of culture in human behavior and how one's culture interfaces with other cultures.
-Prereg.: SWK-200.

 SWK-206 Human Behavior and the Social Environment I, 3 cr.
 Introduction to the ecological perspective to understand behavior of individuals, groups, families, institutions and communities.
-Prereq.: Liberal arts requirements and SWK-200.
+Prereq.: BIOL-100, ECON-215 and PSYC-200.
 Open to social work majors only.